Bankruptcy Discharge in Houston

 The Discharge Order does not protect co-debtors.
 For instance, if your father co-signed a personal loan with you, your personal obligation to pay the debt is discharged, but your father is still 100% obligated to pay the loan.

 There is no absolute right to a discharge.
 The Bankruptcy Court can deny your relief if you fail to provide requested documents; fail to complete a credit counseling course and/or financial management course; transfer or conceal property prior to or after the bankruptcy filing; destroy or conceal records; commit perjury or other fraudulent act during the case; or fail to account for the loss of assets.

 The Affects of a Discharge On Your Credit

 The Fair Credit Reporting Act (“FCRA”) directs credit reporting agencies to exclude bankruptcy case information from all consumer reports ten years after the bankruptcy filing.
 The FCRA does not distinguish between Chapter 7 or Chapter 13.
 This means all information about your bankruptcy must be removed from your credit report no later than ten years after the date you filed the case.

 You may be asking yourself: Won’t bankruptcy ruin my credit score?
 The answer depends on your unique circumstances.
 Every case is different.
 As a general rule, the bankruptcy filing will drop your score, although in some cases there is very little movement.
 The good news is this: bankruptcy immediately stops all negative reporting as soon as you file and allows your credit to start improving as soon as you file.

 Learn More About the Bankruptcy Discharge Today

 To review your debts and determine if they are dischargeable, please call the Westbrook Law Firm, PLLC, at (281) 888-5581.
-We offer a free consultation at several locations around Houston.
+We offer a consultation at several locations around Houston.
 The road to financial freedom starts here.